The Emerging Trend Radar

 • SPACE MINING

-In 2017 the Observatory prepared a new version of the 2015 Report, confirming the ten existing macro trends and incorporating the new emerging macro trend of Artificial Intelligence and Robotics.
-The evaluations of the ten existing Macro Trends were adjusted by updating the maturity of the key topics identified during the first evaluation cycle, as well as identifying focus points, new case studies and themes "to watch".
+In 2017 the Observatory prepared a new version of the 2015 Notebook, confirming the ten existing macro trends and incorporating the new emerging macro trend of Artificial Intelligence and Robotics.
+The evaluations of the ten existing Macro Trends were adjusted by updating the maturity of the key topics identified during the first evaluation cycle, as well as identifying focus and themes "to watch".

 Map of interconnections